phimatrix/gesturecontrol/README.md

 # gesturecontrol
-gesturecontrolled mouse from eyes and hand tracking
+gesture controlled based mouse from eyes and hand tracking.